CooLguNxDD/Beaglebone_Project/README.md

-# Beaglebone_Project
+# Beaglebone Project

-# this Repo is for CMPT 433 - Embedded systems
+# Embedded systems

 # the code in this repo is only for reference.